- Home

 -

-BSAVA Webinar LibraryAnn Stanford explains the importance of monitoring patients during anaesthesia and how to use multi-parameter monitors in practice.
-This one-hour webinar was first broadcast as part of BSAVA’s [email protected] series. [email protected] broadcasts are available to BSAVA members only and are free to attend - visit the education page of the BSAVA website for details of future [email protected] webinars.
+BSAVA Webinar LibraryGina Parkes sets out to improve our understanding of the ‘diabetic cat’.
+This webinar covers the terminology, clinical signs, symptoms, and explains how these factors affect nursing care.
+This one-hour webinar was first broadcast as part of BSAVA's Learn@Lunch series.
+Learn@Lunch broadcasts are available to BSAVA members only and are free to attend - visit the education page of the BSAVA website for details of future Learn@Lunch webinars.
 Recordings will be available for 3 years via the BSAVA Webinar Library.

 -